Hayden Walsh Jr.

-Hayden Rashidi Walsh (born 23 April 1992) is an Antiguan-American cricketer who has represented both the United States and the West Indies cricket teams in international cricket.
+Hayden Rashidi Walsh (born 23 April 1992) is an American cricketer who has represented both the United States and the West Indies cricket teams in international cricket.
 He was born in the United States Virgin Islands to an Antiguan father, Hayden Walsh Sr. He is a left-handed batsman and right-arm leg-spin bowler.

 Background

 Walsh was born on Saint Croix, in the U.S. Virgin Islands, and is therefore an American citizen.
 His Antiguan father, Hayden Walsh Sr., and uncle, Vaughn Walsh, both played first-class matches for the Leeward Islands.

 West Indian domestic cricket

 Walsh made his first-class debut for the Leeward Islands during the 2011–12 Regional Four Day Competition.
 In his third match, against Trinidad and Tobago, he took figures of 4/47, including the wickets of West Indies internationals Jason Mohammed and Rayad Emrit.
 Walsh's highest first-class score to date came during the 2013–14 season of the competition, an innings of 86 against Jamaica.

 He made his Twenty20 debut for St Kitts and Nevis Patriots in the 2018 Caribbean Premier League on 28 August 2018.